School: Utah State

 To be able to truly succeed in the NBA, you need to have quick twitch movements and reactions.
 Queta has neither at this point.
 He still has time, but it takes him a while to jump, for instance, on a defensive rebound or even on the opening jump ball.
 It’s true, he does move quite well for his size when he gets going, but not having quick reactions doesn’t bode well for his future potential as a defender on a perimeter switch.

-Fatigue is a major issue too for Queta who only noticeably struggles to get up and down the court after a few minutes of playing.
-That leads to him being not as willing to defend and has him unable to jump for rebounds.
+Fatigue is a major issue too for Queta who noticeably struggles to get up and down the court after just a few minutes of playing.
+That leads to him not being as willing to defend and has him unable to jump for rebounds.

 Strength is another big issue for him because Neemias can get backed down pretty easily by some stronger forwards.
-He does a great job of staying vertical to allow for his height to put the ball handler at a disadvantage, but is he is unable to at least get strong enough so it’s not so easy for them to back him down in the post, than he will be someone that is hard to keep in the game.
+He does a great job of staying vertical to allow for his height to put the player at a disadvantage, but that doesn’t matter too much if he’s getting backed down deep into the post.
+Once that happens, he’ll defer to fouling the player and that has put him in constant foul trouble early on in games.